broussardjojo/labrynth/Maze/Readme.md

-A 'Referee' has a List of cheating `Player`, a List of winning `Player`, the number of completed rounds, a List with the goal `Position` for each `Player`, a list with each `Player` who has passed during a round, and a boolean that represents if the last active player has cheated.
+A 'Referee' has a List of cheating `Player`, a List of winning `Player`, the number of completed rounds, a List with the goal `Position` for each `Player`, a list with each `Player` who has passed during a round, and a boolean that represents if the active player has cheated.

+A `Referee` can be initialized either with or without an `Observer` based on a boolean flag that is passed in to the constructor, True if initializing with an `Observer`, False if initializing without

 It has the following public methods: